The Great Wall of Denial

 One of the permittees in Fish Creek and the county are heavily associated with the Grass March, an attempt by the livestock industry to take control of federal land (included in this agenda is the resumption of horse slaughter).
 In Fish Creek we even have one of those “trespass ranchers” you are reading about in the news.
 You can read all about the Grass March and add your voice to our ongoing efforts to make sure officials hear the voices of the rest of Americans that want to see our rangelands preserved for all, and not used only as a profit platform for a handful of ranchers. http://wildhorseeducation.org/2015/05/16/not-over-my-wild-horses-grass-march-part-1/

 Historically we have all watched the BLM cave to the livestock industry.
 Over and over the bully tactics of public land ranching override common sense.
 This has created a volatile playing field where any voice for the environment or “wild things” takes a back seat in process and faces intimidation on the range.

 Propaganda against wild horses has been in full swing since the drought began.
 Productions such as Rangeland Under Fire even have JJ Goicoechea saying our wild horses are somehow responsible for a pending “great famine” getting ready to hit the US.
 (Public land ranching produces less than 4% of beef utilized in industry on 66% of public land, wild horses occupy 11% of all public land.
-Public land ranching operates at a loss to the tax payer of about three times the entire wild horse and burro program including adoption events).
+Public land ranching operates at a loss to the tax payer of about five times the entire wild horse and burro program, including adoption events, in direct costs).